hasura/graphql-engine/server/tests-py/README.md

 **Test suite naming convention**
 The current convention is to indicate the backend(s) tests can be run against in the class name.
 For example:
    * `TestGraphQLQueryBasicMySQL` for tests that can only be run on MySQL
    * `TestGraphQLQueryBasicCommon` for tests that can be run against more than one backend
-    * if a test class doesn't have a suffix specifying the backend, nor does its name end in `Common`, then it is likely a test written pre-v2.0 that can only be run on Postgres
+   * If a test class doesn't have a suffix specifying the backend, nor does its name end in `Common`, then it is likely a test written pre-v2.0 that can only be run on Postgres

 This naming convention enables easier test filtering with [pytest command line flags](https://docs.pytest.org/en/6.2.x/usage.html#specifying-tests-selecting-tests).